Everything You Always Wanted to Know About Generalization of Proof Obligations in PDR: Analysis And Improvements

 The weaker, covering based methods for general transition relations (greedy cover, \emph{GeNTR}, ILP cover) should not be preferred over circuit-based methods (if they are applicable), since they have a fundamental weakness as illustrated by the following example:

 \begin{example} Consider a transition relation $T$ specified by the circuit in Fig.~\ref{fig:ex2:weaknessCoverApproaches}.
 The next state cube $d'$ is given by $s_1'$.
 We assume that a SAT solver produces the satisfying assignment $i_1 = s_1' = 1$, $s_1 = s_2 = s_2' = 0$, \ie{} we start generalization with the minterms $m = \neg s_1 \wedge \neg s_2$, $i = i_1$.
 It is easy to see that 01X-simulation can assign both $s_1$ and $s_2$ to $X$, leading to an $X$ at output $h$ of the AND-gate, but keeping the $1$ at the output $s_1'$ of the OR-gate.
 The lifting approach can remove the assignments to both $s_1$ and $s_2$ as well.
-However, covering the clauses $(\neg h \vee s_1)$, $(\neg h \vee s_2)$, and $(h \vee \neg s_1 \vee \neg s_2)$ of the AND-gate can only remove \emph{one} of the input assignments ($s_1$ \emph{or} $s_2$).
+However, covering the clauses $(\neg h \vee s_1)$, $(\neg h \vee s_2)$, and $(h \vee \neg s_1 \vee \neg s_2)$ of the AND-gate can only remove \emph{one} of the input assignments (\changescs{$\neg s_1$ \emph{or} $\neg s_2$}).
 In general, clause covering means to find assignments to the inputs of all gates that justify the assignments at their outputs.
 This property largely restricts the potential to remove input assignments to gates by clause covering approaches. \end{example}

-Of course, apart from theoretical comparisons, an experimental evaluation (see Sect.~\ref{sec:experiments}) is crucial, since the overall effect on the PDR algorithm is also influenced by the effectiveness of heuristics as well as by the run times needed to compute generalizations.
+Of course, apart from theoretical comparisons, an experimental evaluation (see Sect.~\ref{sec:experiments}) is crucial, since the overall effect on the PDR algorithm is also influenced by the effectiveness of heuristics as well as by the runtimes needed to compute generalizations.